Fake-News-Capstone/fake_news_capstone/README.md

 ### Description
 - Within this project we will be using the fake news dataset acquired from the Kaggle database.
-- We will clean the data through tokenizing, lematizing, vecotrizing, and removing stop words.
+- We will clean the data through tokenizing, lemmatizing, vectorizing, and removing stop words.
 - Then we will explore the data through bigrams and trigrams, while also generating word clouds.
-- Lastly we will make a model that can accuratly identify fake news articals.
+- Lastly we will make a model that can accurately identify fake news articles.

 ### Goals
-- Create a classification model that can accurately identify fake news and not-fake news articles while utilizing NLP tools like NLTK, Sentiment Analysis, and TF-IDF Vectorizer in addition to the standard data science tools.
+- Create a classification model that can accurately identify fake news and real news articles while utilizing NLP tools like NLTK, Sentiment Analysis, and TF-IDF Vectorizer in addition to the standard data science tools.
-- Our secondary goal is to create a public web application that can be used to identify fake and not fake news.
+- Our secondary goal is to create a public web application that can be used to identify fake news.
 - After acquiring our MVP, we would like to create a deep learning model.

 ### Where did you get the data?
 - We acquired the data from the Kaggle online database.

 ### Data Contents:
-- 20,826 unqiue Real articals
+- 20,826 unqiue Real articles
-- 17,903 unique Fake articals
+- 17,903 unique Fake articles
-- 38,729 total unique articals
+- 38,729 total unique articles
-- Title of artical
+- Title of article
-- Text of artical
+- Text of article
-- Subject of artical
+- Subject of article
-- Date of when the artical was posted.
+- Date of when the article was posted.

 ### Link to data:
 https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset?select=Fake.csv